The Great British Baking Show Season-Premiere Recap: Oh Dear, Disaster!

 Most of the showstopper judging consists of Paul informing people that they have failed to produce bagels, but instead have presented him with bread rolls or bread rings or other lower carb-based lifeforms.
 “It’s a new bread you’ve invented,” Paul tells Ryan of his suspiciously flat creations.
 “A flagel.”
 (I’ve got bad news for you guys.)
 That said, John wins praise for the lovely crunch on his savory submission.
 Mary blesses James’ sourdough bagels with an “interesting,” and after an excruciating long chewing pause, Paul says, “Yeah, well done.”

 John is crowned our second Star Baker — and it’s worth noting that those who do well on notoriously tricky Bread Week genuinely do well throughout the entire competition.
 Sadly, Peter is going home.
-Goodbye, Peter!
+Good-bye, Peter!
 We’ll gladly take that Mel and Sue photo if you’re no longer in need of it.